subodh7cr/Face_maskdetector/README.md

 # movie_recommender_system
-This project is a content based moovie recommender system using cosine similarity
+This project is a content based movie recommender system using cosine similarity